Unified Web Search¶

 priority(str, optional): Comma-separated engine names for priority order.
 Falls back toWEBSEARCH_PRIORITYenvironment variable, then the default order.

-WebSearch.search(query, *, engine, fallback, max_results, timeout, **kwargs)¶
+WebSearch.search(query, *, count, engine, fallback, timeout)¶

 Perform a web search via the selected engine.